center-for-humans-and-machines/algorithmic-institutions/reports/humanlike_manager.md

 ## Architecture

-Evaluating the the different components of our architecture, we found that adding an recurrent unit and round based features added little to the model performance.
-And the best average performance was archived by a models without these features.
+We run a binary grid over the components a) edge model, b) recurrent unit and c) global features.
+We found that a large improvement of performance for adding the edge model, but only little influence by adding a recurrent unit and adding global features.
+The best average cross validated performance was archived by models with an edge model only.
+Therefore we settled on this model for the artificial human manager.

 ![Effect size](../notebooks/human_like_evaluation/plots/01_rnn_edge_features/effect_size.jpg)

-Therefore we settled on model without a recurrent unit and round based features, but that includes an edge model.

 ## Simulation